Avoiding Mistakes with 401(k) Distribution in a Divorce

 Contact a Dedicated Divorce Lawyer in Chicago

 The distribution of marital property can be extremely complicated, especially when high net worth or complex assets are involved.
 A dedicated divorce attorney in Chicago can assist with your case.
-Contact M. Scott Gordon & Associates for more information about how we can help with your divorce and the division of marital property.
+Contact Gordon & Perlut, LLC for more information about how we can help with your divorce and the division of marital property.